allenmr/communicatehealth.github.io/_content/outline.md

 Accessible solution: alt text

+**Talking Points**

-**TP:** Not just vision impairments
+  * Not just vision impairments

-could be on a slow connection and images don't load
+  * could be on a slow connection and images don't load

-Might just have their browser set to block images (for data reasons or other)
+  * Might just have their browser set to block images (for data reasons or other)

 ---